georchestra/sdi-consistence-check/README.md

   --log-to-file LOG_TO_FILE
                         If a file path is specified, log output to this file, not stdout
+  --timeout             timout to access service.
+Default to 30 seconds.
+Can also be customised with
+                        REQUEST_TIMEOUT env var.
 ```

 You need to choose one "mode" from :